“Your liberation has to be tied to their liberation”: An Interview with Leslie Fields

 Just let people speak for themselves.
 Just be a good human being, and open your heart, and learn about what the community is doing because it’s not just environmental stuff.
 There might be some other criminal justice crisis going on.
 Be intersectional.
 There may be a reason why they don’t want to meet across town near you because that library used to be segregated.
 That's not where they're comfortable.
 You gotta learn that stuff.
 Ask people, and don't assume anything.

-Sam Zacher is a PhD student in political science at Yale University studying how interest groups can improve their strategies for success on issues like climate change.
+Sam Zacher is a PhD student in political science at Yale University studying how interest groups influence policy, particularly on issues like the climate crisis.
 He tweets @samzacher.

 Guess what didn’t fund this article…advertisements!
 Big corporations!
 Billionaires!
 What did fund this article?
 Just donations from our readers and the odd grant.
 You could be one of those people funding new essays on the most important issue of our time.
 And if you already are, thank you!